SuhanC/suhanc.github.io/index.md

 My previous research involves developing early cancer recurrence detection methods with cfDNA-seq, using machine learning and gene regulatory network to identify targets for metastatic cancers, mostly cancer genomics projects.

-Currently, I'm a Ph.D Student in Max Planck Institute of Psychiatry, engaged in reasearch region of psychiatric disorders using multi-modal bioinformatic datasets.
+Currently, I'm a Ph.D Student in Max Planck Institute of Psychiatry & Helmholtz Center Munich, engaged in reasearch of brain aging in relation to psychiatric disorders using multi-modal bioinformatic datasets.

-I'm running my personal [Blog](http://suhansreisen.com/) for few years now.
-Come and see!

 ## Research Interests